 - Well Established Herbarium Constructed under DBT Grant for Promotion of Life Sciences.

-- Under the aegis of Kashyap Biological Society, department organizes various activities like educational trips, workshops, seminars, conferences.
+- Under the aegis of Kashyap Biological Society, department organizes various activities like Educational trips, Workshops, Seminars, Quiz-Herbarium Collection Competition, Van-mahotsav Celebration, Conferences etc.